Current Size: 100%

 Workers' Memorial Day is held on 28 April every year, all over the world workers and their representatives conduct events, demonstrations, vigils and a whole host of other activities to mark the day.

-The day is also intended to serve as a rallying cry to “remember the dead, but fight like hell for the living”.
+The day is also intended to serve as a rallying cry to “remember the dead, but fight for the living”.

 The TUC coordinates activities across the country, publishing a comprehensive listing of events and suggestions.
 A listing of the global activities is available from the Hazards website.